joacimot/CRUX-Ports/README.md

 # CRUX-Ports (https://github.com/joacimot/CRUX-Ports)

-Visit [my entry] [1] in the CRUX port browser for individual download commands, or install [joacim.httpup] [2] to /etc/ports if you want to download the whole ports collection.
+Visit [my entry] [1] in the CRUX port browser for individual download commands.
+Install [the sync file] [2] to /etc/ports if you want to download the whole collection.

 ```
 # curl "http://crux.nu/portdb/?a=getup&q=joacim" -o /etc/ports/joacim.httpup